kimsehwan96/kimsehwan96/README.md

   - Docker
   - AWS Cloudformation (with Serverless framework !)

-I feel happy when provisioning infra to cloud by IAC coding(Infrastructure As Code) with cloud formation or serverless framework !!
+I'm happy when provisioning infra to cloud by IAC coding(Infrastructure As Code) with cloud formation or serverless framework !!

 ## Languages
 <p align="left">